ariarigao/bearwalk/README.md

 - Implemented a bi-directional `A* Dijkstra’s algorithm` to find the shortest path between two geocodes
 - Developed backend functionality to return the ordered search results of rides based on riders’ requirements, e.g. departure time, driver ratings, and detour mileage
-- Designed the frontend UI with `React Hooks, JavaScript, Bootstrap` and customized map view with `Google Maps API`
+- Designed the frontend UI with `React Hooks, React Router, JavaScript, Bootstrap` and customized map view with `Google Maps API`
 - Configured User Identity management system based on `AWS Cognito`
 - Optimized database architecture with `AWS Redshift` and built caching system for searched results with `Google Guava Cache`